SGInikwo/PandaPunch/README.md

 Then under the QBS Files/Modules/ode ode.qbs file change the patch on line 4 where you have ode stored.

 When all of this is done you should be able to press the green play button and play the game.

-## Game for MAC

-Within the bin folder there is a game app for mac users which can be played immediately.